Every fleet has unique goals and needs, but there are ten features that contribute to a successful fleet maintenance program.

 1. Safety First

 A fleet maintenance program has to prioritize safety.
 Safe programs incorporate the use of personal protective equipment (PPE), technician and manager training, as well as management teams to monitor safety protocols.
-Priority and consistency are key to running a safe fleet maintenance program.
+Priority and consistency are key.

 2. Top-Tier Technicians